IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

 we will be using the **Salome** mesh generated from the HIVE analysis as part of one of the examples.
-All the previous tutorials (that is tutorials 2, 4 and 5) are useful but not required if your only interest is the CT reconstructioon features.
+All the previous tutorials (that is tutorials 2, 4 and 5) are useful but not required if your only interest is the CT reconstruction features.

 We also recommend you have at least some understanding of how to use CIL as a standalone package and have looked through the CIL